Feeling frustrated about how long it takes to get dinner on the table every night?

 Choose a quick cooking strategy:

-- Choose a simple recipe: choose a recipe with few ingredients and few steps.
+Choose a recipe with few ingredients and few steps.
 Simple recipes automatically make cooking easier!

 One of my biggest pet peeves about recipes that claim to be quick is that they often list pre prepped ingredients.
 Ex: 2 cups cooked rice, 1 green onion, chopped.
 Of course they can say it only takes 15 minutes to cook if all the prep is done!
 If you don’t have all those pre prepped ingredients on hand, expect the recipe to take longer.